We may earn money or products from the companies or links mentioned in this post.

 Cost- There are two levels of character meals at Disneyland.
 Regular and premium.
 The Plaza Inn breakfast is classified as a regular character meal (though I found it more delightful than the premium ones).

-The cost of the Plaza Inn character dining is $36 per adult (10+) and $19 per child (3-9) but you will need to add tax and gratuity.
+The cost of the Plaza Inn character dining is $36 per adult (10+) and $19 per child (3-9) as of March 2018, but you will need to add tax and gratuity.
 Children 2 and under are free, but be sure you include them in your party count when making your reservation so they have somewhere to sit.

 Reservations- I highly recommend making reservations as early as possible to get your preferred time frame, but as with most Disneyland dining experiences, you could probably get a reservation as late as a week or two before.